This page can be referred to as

 - you fail to comply with any legal requirements.

-If the premises are situated within Birmingham, applications should be made to the Licensing Section - contact details indicated below, and the application process includes:-
+If the premises are situated within Birmingham, applications should be made to the General Licensing Team - see contact us page, and the application process includes:

 - displaying a notice continuously, for a period of 21 days beginning with the date of your application on or near the premises and in a place where the notice may conveniently be read at all times by the public passing by;